 In 2015, supporters of the relisting of potassium carbonate pointed to its use in the Dutch alkali process for processing cocoa and chocolate.
-The comment made then that "Removal from the list would mark the end of chocolate milk and our chocolate protein drinks" seems to be an exaggeration since cocoa not treated with alkali ("natural" as opposed "Dutch" cocoa) is widely available, though it differs in flavor.8
+The comment made then that, "Removal from the list would mark the end of chocolate milk and our chocolate protein drinks" seems to be an exaggeration since cocoa not treated with alkali ("natural" as opposed "Dutch" cocoa) is widely available, though it differs in flavor.

-As presented by the HS, potassium carbonate appears to be a hazardous substance that has many uses.9 But the HS has not analyzed its essentiality for those uses.
-Beyond Pesticides asks the NOSB to consider the essentiality of potassium carbonate.
+As presented by the HS, potassium carbonate appears to be a hazardous substance that has many uses.
+But the HS has not analyzed its essentiality for those uses.
+Beyond Pesticides opposes the relisting of potassium carbonate without an identification of its specific uses or applications and consideration of its essentiality.